Global Internet use has shifted to mobile and social: it’s time for a new business strategy.

 Growth in social media is equally impressive, with some 288 million new active users over the past twelve months, a number higher than the population of most nations on Earth.

-That combination of mobile and social uptake is rapidly reshaping the way consumers connect with business, too; and many risk being left behind by the change.
+That combination of mobile internet and social uptake is rapidly reshaping the way consumers connect with business, too; and many risk being left behind by the change.

 Messaging, Messaging, Messaging